betogrun/polr/README.md

 2. Pass environment variables to the docker container while starting it (This doesn't seem to be working currently. https://blog.doismellburning.co.uk/environment-variables-in-nginx-config/)

 For more detailed docs, refer to the original fork: https://github.com/cydrobolt/polr

+### Addendum
+This repository is based on good work done https://github.com/sahil87/polr to dockerize the polr project (https://github.com/cydrobolt/polr).

+Update 4/18:
+I have pulled the latest fixes from the home polr repository https://github.com/cydrobolt/polr and have merged it here.